alem-platform/bootcamp-go/story04/slice_delete/README.md

 ## Task Description

 Write a function `SliceDelete` that takes a pointer to a slice of integers, and two integers `low` and `high`.
-This function should remove elements from the slice between indices `low` and `high`, inclusive.
+This function should remove elements from the slice between indices `low` inclusive and `high` exclusive.
 If the deletion is successful, the function should return `true` otherwise, it should return `false`.

 **Function definition:**